Unexpected (but true) things about sharing knowledge with your team

 You've probably heard the saying Sharing is Caring, but did you know that a culture of knowledge sharing is just as important as having the best knowledge management tools and software?

-Let's start with the definition of knowledge-sharing:
+But first, let's start with the definition of knowledge-sharing:

-The exchange of information within the organization - between team members and employees.
+It's the exchange of information within the organization - between team members and employees.

 John J. Murphy, author of Pulling Together: 10 Rules for High-Performance Teamwork says: